 BY LUCAS REILLY NOVEMBER 18, 2013 (UPDATED: MAY 20, 2019)

 Sure, you know that bees pollinate our crops and give us honey.
-But there’s so much more to these buzzing insects than that.
+But there are Fascinating Facts about bees that are so much more to these buzzing insects than that.

 1. BEE STINGS HAVE SOME BENEFITS.